Medicare Basics

 Legal records

-• There are certain forms that may need to be signed, so you can be of assistance.
+- There are certain forms that need to be signed so you can be of assistance.

-• For health insurance purposes, a CMS Appointment of Representative form will need to be filled out.
+- For health insurance purposes, a CMS Appointment of Representative form needs to be filled out.

 Insurance

-• Find out what health insurance and prescription drug coverage they currently have and when they expire.
+- Find out what health insurance and prescription drug coverage they have now and when it expires.

 Earnings and benefits

-• Contact Social Security to confirm their Medicare eligibility.
+- Contact Social Security to confirm Medicare eligibility.

-• A close look at their finances will show the budget you will be working with.
-Look at earnings records such as bank accounts, pensions, Social Security income, and retirement accounts like annuities.
-Also consider fixed monthly costs, including mortgage or rent payments, utility bills and insurance premiums.
+- A close look at their finances will show the budget you will be working with.
+Look at earnings records including bank accounts, pension, Social Security, and retirement accounts like annuities.
+Also consider fixed monthly costs such as mortgage, utilities, and premiums.

 Current health and prescription drug needs